Your Club Hub

 - The national organization provides insurance for its affiliated chapters.

-If you believe your organization meets the above ISO criteria, the next step in the process of starting a new ISO is to schedule a meeting with Student Life & Leadership.
+If you believe your organization meets the above ISO criteria, the next step in the process of starting a new ISO is to schedule a meeting with the Office of the Dean of Students.
 At this meeting, it will be determined if in fact the ISO criteria have been met by your organization.

 If your student organization is interested in becoming a recognized Cal Poly ISO, please review the ISO criteria below: